Grow Potatoes in Grow Bags in Your Small Space

 You will need to repeat this hilling process by rolling open your bag a few more times as your plants grow.
 You can also stop once the soil reaches the top of your container.

-If you are using the Grow Potatoes Pack, the Olla is most effective when growing determinant varieties of potatoes as hilling is not required.
 Potatoes will not grow without sun and water.
 Overwatering will result in rotting tubers.
 Underwatering will result in lower potato yield.
 Remember that one of the keys to growing potatoes is keeping your soil moist, not wet.
 Potatoes do not like long hours of hot, direct sunlight day after day.
-If your space is scorching, you may want to partially shade your plants which is the beauty of grow bag growing potatoes!
+If your space is scorching hot, you may want to partially shade your plants which is the beauty of grow bag growing potatoes, that they can generally be easy to shift!

 Plants use the nutrient phosphorus for root formation, stem growth, and fruiting, so it's particularly important to all root crops, including potatoes.
 Therefore, it's best to use a balanced fertiliser that will typically contain ample phosphorus and provide all necessary nutrients in the right amounts.